Please select the Educational price if you are purchasing the film for a school or university library.

 In 1972, he founded the influential, avant garde Southern California Institute of Architecture (SCI-ARC), where many of the younger-generation architects have studied or taught.

-In addition, his smoothly rectilinear wood-and-glass houses based on modular principles, modern technology, and a sensitive response to the regional climate, continue to explore the principles of Los Angeles Modernism as originally put forth by the work of Richard Neutra, Rudolph Schindler and others in the early part of the 20th century.
+His smoothly rectilinear wood-and-glass houses based on modular principles, modern technology, and a sensitive response to the regional climate, continue to explore the principles of Los Angeles Modernism as originally put forth by the work of Richard Neutra, Rudolph Schindler and others in the early part of the 20th century.

 The film explores Kappe’s thinking behind his domestic work, beginning with a tour of the iconic hillside house he built for his family in 1967 in Pacific Palisades, and traces the trajectory of his career that led to his two heralded, sustainable, prefabricated houses designed for LivingHomes in 2006-2007.

-In addition, Founder and CEO of LivingHomes, Steve Glenn, discusses Kappe’s contribution to the creation of the first house in the U.S. with a LEED® platinum rating.
+Founder and CEO of LivingHomes, Steve Glenn, discusses Kappe’s contribution to the creation of the first house in the U.S. with a LEED® platinum rating.
 Also appearing in the film is architect Thom Mayne, who taught at SCI-ARC in the Kappe years and who places the pioneer’s architectural and educational achievements in context of his influence on L.A. architects.

 Principal Funding provided by The Peter Jay Sharp Foundation